LLM Deployment using TensorRT-LLM#

 Multimodal support#

 Dynamo with the TensorRT-LLM backend supports multimodal models, enabling you to process both text and images (or pre-computed embeddings) in a single request.
-For detailed setup instructions, example requests, and best practices, see the Multimodal Support Guide.
+For detailed setup instructions, example requests, and best practices, see the TensorRT-LLM Multimodal Guide.

 Logits Processing#